aspose-cells/aspose-cells-go-cpp/README.md

 You can use Aspose.Cells for Go via C++ free of cost for evaluation.The evaluation version provides almost all functionality of the product with certain limitations.
 The same evaluation version becomes licensed when you purchase a license and add a couple of lines of code to apply the license.
 If you want to test Aspose.Cells for Go via C++ without evaluation version limitations, you can also request a 30 Day Temporary License.
 Please refer to  <a href="https://purchase.aspose.com/temporary-license/"> How to get a Temporary License</a>?

-# Evaluation Version Limitations
+# Limitations of Evaluation version

-Evaluation version of Aspose.Cells for Go via C++ without the specified license provides full product functionality, but inserts an evaluative watermark at the top of the document upon loading and saving and limits the maximum document size to a few hundred paragraphs.
+The evaluation version of Aspose.
+Cells for Go via C++ provides complete product functionality.
+An evaluation watermark will be inserted when saving the file.
+And the evaluation version can open up to 100 files.

 # Run Aspose.Cells for Go via C++ in production

-A commercial license key is required for use in a production environment.
-Please <a href="https://purchase.aspose.com/buy">contact us to purchase a commercial license</a> if you do not have a valid license key.
+A commercial license key is required in a production environment.
+Please contact us to <a href="https://purchase.aspose.com/buy">purchase a commercial license</a> if you want to publish application to the product server.

 ## How to Install Aspose.Cells for Go via C++